 He became one of the leading figures in Victoria business and commerce.
 Robert Rithet’s former business premises are still a prominent feature of Wharf Street in downtown Victoria.
+He served as Mayor of Victoria.
 His farm north of the city is now the Broadmead neighbourhood in Saanich.
 The nearby Rithet’s Bog, a wildlife sanctuary, is named for him.

 Here are links to some historic photographs of Robert Paterson Rithet:

 - BC Archives photo A-01734 – Robert Paterson Rithet, circa 1862

 - BC Archives photo G-01067 – Robert Paterson Rithet, circa 1870

 - BC Archives photo G-07665 – Robert Paterson Rithet, circa 1880

 - BC Archives photo A-07390 – Robert Paterson Rithet, circa 1900

 - BC Archives photo A-01733 – Robert Paterson Rithet, circa 1910